Being a fan of Edgar Schein and using his research on Organization Development, psychological safety, and coaching.

-This is what a good team building and experiential learning design can do.
+This is what a good team-building and experiential learning design can do.
 Support the learning and how the team, who had no prior experience, worked through a challenge where no one was the subject matter expert.
-As the people learn together they develop psychological anchors that they can come back to when times get tough.
-This anchor serves as the reference point for how the team works, learns and grows.
+As the people learn together, they develop psychological anchors that they can return to when times get tough.
+This anchor is a reference point for how the team works, knows and grows.

 What to do as a manager or team leader?

 - Purposely assign tasks that no one person on the team knows how to accomplish